mongodb/docs/source/applications/aggregation.rst

      } }
    );

-This operation uses the :mjs:func:`aggregate` wrapper around the :term:`database command` :dbcommand:`aggregate`.
+This operation uses the :func:`aggregate` wrapper around the :term:`database command` :dbcommand:`aggregate`.
 The aggregation pipleine begins with the :term:`collection` "``article``" and selects the ``author`` and ``tags`` fields using the :aggregator:`$project`